 Nighttime city street scene with tall illuminated buildings, including the Empire State Building, and people walking on the sidewalk.

-Asteroid economics reveals the psychology behind shopping our way through civilizational collapse.
+Asteroid Economics is the psychology — and the political economy — of shopping our way through collapse.

 Human intelligence has evolved to the point where we calculate the probability of our extinction - while our behavior increases those odds.